-2 The procedures described in this section apply to complaints involving prohibited discrimination or harassment based on protected status when the respondent is a University of Oregon student, and when parties received Notice of Allegations on or after September 1, 2019.
+&lt;sup>2 The procedures described in this section apply to complaints involving prohibited discrimination or harassment based on protected status when the respondent is a University of Oregon student, and when parties received Notice of Allegations on or after August 15, 2020.
 For the university's previous procedures, please contact the Title IX Coordinator at titleixcoordinator@uoregon.edu.

-UO, and the crime was committed on campus or other UO controlled property, UOPD may issue a Letter of Trespass, banning the perpetrator from all campus properties.
+If an allegation of sexual assault, dating violence, domestic violence or stalking is against a person not affiliated with the UO, and the crime was committed on campus or other UO controlled property, UOPD may issue a Letter of Trespass, banning the perpetrator from all campus properties.